juju/docs/src/en/getting-started.md

 ![juju status](./media/juju-status-wiki-simple.png)

-There is lots of juicy information there!
+There is a lot of useful information there!
 The important parts for now are the APP section, which shows that Mediawiki (shortened to 'wiki') and MySQL are installed, and the UNIT section, which shows the IP addresses allocated to each.
 These addresses correspond to the subnet we created for LXD earlier on.